 - NAP has developed a community communications platform that includes over 400 community promoters in a network of over 155 communities.
 These promoters work with community development committees, municipal authorities and others to carry out communications supporting their communities’ development.

-- DEVIDA has increased its funding for Post-Eradication Program field activities dramatically, exceeding the project’s objective of the GOP assuming 80percent of field activity costs while providing over 80% of the program’s personnel.
+- DEVIDA has increased its funding for Post-Eradication Program field activities dramatically, exceeding the project’s objective of the GOP assuming 80 percent of field activity costs while providing over 80 percent of the program’s personnel.

 - With NAP support, DEVIDA has led the development of a national counterdrug strategy that has made the post-eradication program a centerpiece, concentrating the alternative development funding on areas where eradication will take place and adopting a gender mainstreaming policy, among other advances.

 Develop an integrated nutrition framework to provide a roadmap for short- and long-term nutrition investments in Zambia, which ranks among the world’s worst in rates of undernutrition, malnutrition, and child nutritional stunting.

 A comprehensive assessment of the dimensions and causes of undernutrition in Zambia, including: